 Answer: Yes sure !!
-If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.
+If you provide us your flight details then you should do a request then our representative will come to pick up you at Kathmandu international airport.

 Answer: Actually for Dhaulagiri trek is suitable for experienced trekkers who are able to walk around 4 or 5 hours in a day, with a lightweight daypack.
-We recommend this trek especially for professional trekkers as it is technically difficult.Question: What kind of accommodation can I expect on Dhaulagiri trek?
+We recommend this trek especially for professional trekkers as it is technically difficult.

 Answer: We provide you tourist standard accommodation in Kathmandu and Tented accommodation during the trekking routes.
-However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?
+However we recommend you take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.

-Answer: During the tented camping/lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for a shower along Dhaulagiri trek?
+Answer: During the tented camping/lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.

-Answer: As you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.Question: How do I get drinking water on Dhaulagiri trek?
+Answer: As you are in camping trekking, we provide you hot water bucket then you will take a bucket shower.

-Answer: During the trekking route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.Question: Can I charge my digital camera or other batteries on my trip?
+Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
+Instead, we provide you boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.

 Answer: During the local lodges here will be more chances to charge the battery.
 We recommend you bring an extra pair for in case.
 Remember to bring your adapters!
-An extra battery will be recommended.Question: Is there any communication facilities on around Dhaulagiri trek short?
+An extra battery will be recommended.

-Answer: In Dhaulagiri Trek route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?
+Answer: In Dhaulagiri Trek route you can get telephone services as well as internet services as well.

 Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.Question: When should I book my trip and what is the payments terms?
+So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city areas.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last minute bookings.